ory/sdk/clients/client/go/docs/Project.md

 ### NewProject

-`func NewProject(createdAt time.Time, currentRevision ProjectRevision, id string, revisions []ProjectRevision, slug string, state string, updatedAt time.Time, ) *Project`
+`func NewProject(createdAt time.Time, currentRevision ProjectRevision, hosts []string, id string, revisions []ProjectRevision, slug string, state string, updatedAt time.Time, ) *Project`

 NewProject instantiates a new Project object
 This constructor will assign default values to properties that have it defined,